larvit/larvitdb/README.md

 ### Check if database connection is ready

-To see when the database connection is ready to recieve commands
+To see when the database connection is ready to recieve commands.
+After "await db.connect();" the database is always ready.
+This is for other parts of the application where one wants to know if the database is ready.

 ```javascript
 await db.ready();